sfigg/commercialization-public/manufacture/desktop/features-on-demand-v2--capabilities.md

 Unlike previous feature packs, Features on Demand can be applicable to multiple Windows builds, and can be added using DISM without knowing the build number.
 Always use Features on Demand that match the architecture of the operating system.
 Adding Features on Demand of the wrong architecture might not return an error immediately, but will likely cause functionality issues in the operating system.

-> **Note:** If you install an update (hotfix, general distribution release [GDR], or service pack) prior to installing a Feature on Demand or language pack, you'll have to reinstall the update.
+>[!Tip] If you install an update (hotfix, general distribution release [GDR], or service pack) prior to installing a Feature on Demand or language pack, you'll have to reinstall the update.
 Always install language packs and Features on Demand before you install updates.

 ## <span id="Adding_or_removing_features_capabilities"></span><span id="adding_or_removing_features_capabilities"></span><span id="ADDING_OR_REMOVING_FEATURES_CAPABILITIES"></span>Adding or removing Features on Demand